mikepthomas/mikepthomas/README.md

 Experienced in a number of programming languages including C, Java, Ruby and Python and have a deep understanding of desktop operating systems, Windows and UNIX like, such as, Linux and Mac OS X and mobile, iOS and Android.
 Have worked within an agile team environment using the source control tools Subversion and Git and am familiar with continuous integration tools such as Jenkins and Hudson.

-- 🔭 I’m currently working on News Articles on the BBC Website
 - 🌱 I’m currently learning Java 15, TypeScript, Node & React
 - 💬 Ask me about 3D Printing
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mikepaulthomas/)